estebanmunchjones2019/react-movie/Readme.md

 ## Features
 List of implemented features:
-* Read and create data operation from/to a 3rd party API
+* Create and read operations from/to a 3rd party API.
 * Search movies by original, translated, alternative names and titles.

 List of improvements that could be done: